Adopt

 Story

 Sadie is around 4 years old and is a cuddly 87 pounds currently.
 She is your typical, loving Pyrenees that has gotten along great with everyone she has met here.
-This girl is a true working dog and will need a farm to roam.
-If you have a 6 foot tall fence, she could roam with supervision.
+We would love for her to have a farm to roam but she could go in a fenced yard with supervision until she is accustomed to her new home.
 She was around cats and other dogs at the farm she previously lived on with no issues.
 She has always been an outside dog but is now loving to come inside with us and get cuddles.
 She was also immediately house trained and has not had an accident inside in the week she has been in.
-We are working with her on a leash but it is not something she was introduced to in her previous home.
+She is doing well with leash training here at the rescue also.
+This girl especially loves the little dogs and with her temperament, she should do well with all critters, cats, dogs and kids.
 This girl is just one big love bug!
 Sadie is spayed, microchipped and current on shots, heartworm and flea prevention.
 If you are interested in visiting or adopting, please submit our application at RichardsonRescue.org.
-Visit this organization's web site to see any additional information available about this pet.February 28, 2025, 10:55 am
+Visit this organization's web site to see any additional information available about this pet.May 3, 2025, 10:50 am

 Search for a Great Pyrenees puppy or dog